EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.index_outofbound

 Remove from vector of indices valu8es which are out of bounds.
-Package: Util.array Description: Given a vector of indices and the allowed size of the array will remove from the vector of indices any indices which
+Package: Util.array Description: Given a vector of indices and the allowed size of the array will remove from the vector of indices any indices which are out of bound.